Last Thursday night, I was laying in bed and just could not get to sleep. You know how it is; the ol’ brain just won’t shut down.

-So last Thursday marks the first time I felt the baby kicking that I knew for sure it was the baby.
-Since then, there’s been some kicking here and there everyday.
+So last Thursday marks the first time I felt the baby kicking and I knew for sure it was the baby.
+Since then, there’s been some kicking here and there every day.

 There really isn’t anything quite like it.
 Definitely one of the most amazing things about the miracle of pregnancy.

-Nevetheless, it is cardio in the form of kettlebell swings, burpees, and a few other torturous forms of exercise that I can’t find an excuse not to do since they can be done any time right in the middle of the living room.
+Nevertheless, it is cardio in the form of kettlebell swings, burpees, and a few other torturous forms of exercise that I can’t find an excuse not to do since they can be done anytime right in the middle of the living room.
 And I’m pretty happy with it.